 7. Severe penalties

-Failure to follow the GDPR, including failure to notify of a breach, may include a fine of up to 20m EUR or 4% of global revenue for the previous year, whichever is greater, as well as regular audits.
+Failure to follow the GDPR, including failure to notify of a breach, may include a fine of up to 20m EUR or 4% of global revenue for the previous year, whichever is greater, as well as regular ongoing audits.

-How can I prepare for the GDPR?
+How to prepare for the GDPR?

 The first thing to do is get an understanding of the data you currently handle.
 You need to know all the data you process and which of it is considered personal data.